Ant-Man and the Wasp: Quantumania: Plot

 Hope, Janet, and Hank meet with Lord Krylar, a former ally of Janet's, who reveals that things have changed since she left, (Note: As depicted in Ant-Man and the Wasp (2018)) and that he is now working for Kang, the Quantum Realm's new ruler.
 The three are forced to flee and steal Krylar's ship.
 The Langs, meanwhile, are told by rebel leader Jentorra that Janet's involvement with Kang is indirectly responsible for his rise to power.
 The rebels soon come under attack by Kang's forces led by M.O.D.O.K., who is revealed to be Darren Cross, having survived his apparent death at the hands of Scott, (Note: As depicted in Ant-Man (2015)) and who previously received Cassie's message.
 Aboard Krylar's ship, Janet confesses to Hope and Hank that she met Kang when she was previously in the Quantum Realm.
 He claimed that he and Janet could both escape from the Quantum Realm if she helped him rebuild his multiversal power core.
 After they managed to repair it, Janet saw a vision of Kang conquering and destroying entire timelines.
 Kang revealed he was exiled by his variants out of fear, which drove Janet to turn against him.
 Outmatched, Janet used her Pym Particles to enlarge the power core beyond use.
 Kang, having regained his powers, eventually conquered the Quantum Realm afterward.

 The Langs are taken to Kang, who demands that Scott help get his power core back or else he will kill Cassie.
 Scott is then taken to the core's location and shrinks down.
-In the core, he encounters a probability storm, which causes him to split into multiple copies of himself nearly overwhelming him, but Hope arrives and helps him acquire the power core.
+In the core, he encounters a probability storm, which causes him to split into multiple copies of himself, nearly overwhelming him, but Hope arrives and helps him acquire the power core.
 However, Kang reneges on the deal, capturing Janet with M.O.D.O.K. destroying her ship with Hank on it.
-After being rescued by his ants, who rapidly evolved and became hyper-intelligent after being pulled into the Quantum Realm, Hank helps Scott and Hope as they make their way to Kang.
+After being rescued by his ants, who rapidly evolved and became hyper-intelligent in the Quantum Realm, Hank helps Scott and Hope as they make their way to Kang.
 Cassie rescues Jentorra and they commence an uprising against Kang and his army.
 During the fight, Cassie convinces Cross to switch sides and fight Kang, with him eventually sacrificing his life.